 Another sector that is exempt from VAT is the supply of healthcare services.
 This includes services such as medical consultations, diagnostic tests, and surgical procedures.

-Education is also exempt from VAT in the UAE.
+Education is also exempt from Vat Certificate UAE.
 This includes the supply of educational services, such as tuition fees and textbooks, as well as the supply of certain educational materials and equipment.

 In addition to these sectors, there are also other goods and services that are exempt from VAT, such as the supply of residential property for rent and the export of goods and services outside of the UAE.